Baetic System: Geography

-The Baetic System is made up of multiple mountain ranges that reach from western Andalusia to the Region of Murcia, southern Castile-La Mancha and the Land of Valencia.
+The Baetic System is made up of multiple mountain ranges that reach from western Andalusia to the Region of Murcia, southern Castile-La Mancha and southern Land of Valencia.
 To the north, the Baetic Ranges are separated from the Meseta Central and the Sierra Morena by the basin of the Guadalquivir.
-The Iberian System rises north of the eastern part of the Prebaetic System, the northernmost prolongation of the Baetic System.
-Generally the mountain ranges that are part of this system are aligned in a southwest-northeast direction.
+The Iberian System rises north of the eastern part of the Prebaetic System, the northernmost part of the Baetic System.
+The mountain ranges that are part of this system are generally aligned \along a southwest-northeast direction.

-The most well-known range of the Baetic System is the Sierra Nevada, where the Mulhacén, the highest mountain in continental Spain and in the Iberian Peninsula is found.
+The best-known range of the Baetic System is the Sierra Nevada, which contains the Mulhacén, the highest mountain in continental Spain and in the Iberian Peninsula.

-The Rock of Gibraltar is also considered to be part of the Baetic System, but not the Cabo de Gata area further east which includes rocks of volcanic origin.
+The Rock of Gibraltar is also considered part of the Baetic System, but not the Cabo de Gata area further east which includes rocks of volcanic origin.

 Geology

 The Baetic System as a geological feature belongs to a larger orogeny usually called the Gibraltar Arc, which represents the westernmost edge of the Alpine Orogeny.
 The geodynamic mechanisms responsible for its formation are so far relatively unknown.

-Geologically the Rif mountains in Morocco and the Serra de Tramuntana in the island of Majorca are extensions of the Baetic System.
+Geologically the Rif mountains in Morocco and the Serra de Tramuntana in the island of Majorca are, respectively, Southwestern and Northeastern extensions of the Baetic System.

 The Gibraltar Arc geological region follows the Moroccan coast from Oujda in the east to Tangier in the west, then crosses the Strait of Gibraltar and goes east again from Cádiz to Valencia and the Balearic Islands.